team-haigo/axa-design-system/README.md

 - create a branch from `master`
 - do your modifications, small and atomic commits are preferred
 - Before publishing, run `npm run build`, open locally `docs/index.html` to check it works.
-- To check if all modifications really are wanted, execute `npm run visual-diff` and go on the URL provided by percy.io
 - Commit and push `docs/*`.
 - Upgrade the `package.json` version number
 - Check that the library build is still working